The " three seeing " gate of in Vietnamese Buddhism

 Sculptures of the Three Pure Ones (aka Three Pure Pellucid Ones), the greatest gods and the pure embodiment of the Tao and the genesis of all sentient creatures, rise above this nativity scene.
 On the left of these is a statue of the Guan Yin aka Avalokiteśvara Bodhisattva, with figurines of Guan Yin’s parents to the right.

 This ancient place was originally a Taoist grotto, constructed by the notorious governor Lord Cao Biền aka Gao Pian ( 821-887) of the Tang – Chinese dynasty.
 In Vietnamese folk oral tradition Cao Bien is considered a warlock, gifted in the feng shui and fortune-telling of Taoism but hardened against the local people.
-On his first visit to Thien Ton he saw the ”dragon vein of Feng Shui” was extremely abundant and capable of giving birth to Vietnamese leaders and artisans.
+On his first visit to Thien Ton he saw the ”dragon vein of Feng Shui” in Hao Lu was extremely abundant and capable of giving birth to Vietnamese leaders and artisans.
 A vindictive man, he put a curse on the land.
-The story continues that his magic failed in such a place, so he made the grotto to keep his magic strong.
-Fortunately, Thien Ton prefered the local populace and Vietnamese society survived the evil warlord.
+The story continues that his magic failed against such a natural powerful place, so he made the grotto to keep his own magic strong.
+Fortunately, Thien Ton preferred the local populace to the Chinese invaders and Vietnamese society survived the evil warlord.

 Legends